PawseySC/singularity-containers/_episodes/44-docker.md

 exercises: 15
 questions:
 objectives:
-- "Be aware of the pros and cons compared to Singularity"
+- Be aware of the pros and cons compared to Singularity
-- "Get started with Docker: download and run container images"
+- Get started with Docker, download and run container images
-- "Learn how to build and share an image with Docker"
+- Learn how to build and share an image with Docker
 keypoints:
 - Use `docker pull` to download container images
 - Use `docker run` to execute commands in containers